bonitasoft/bonita-doc/md/7.3/two-main-types-of-deployment.md

-# 2.4.7 Two main types of deployment
+# Two main types of deployment

 **Note: **It is highly recommended to use the provided Tomcat or JBoss bundles or the artifacts `bonita.war` and `bonita.ear` provided in the deploy bundle, in order to carry out these deployments successfully.

-There are two main types of deployment:
+There are two main types of deployment.

-1. using a [local](#sameapp) Bonita BPM Engine
-2. using a [remote](#http) Bonita BPM Engine.

-## 1\.
-Bonita BPM Portal + Bonita BPM Engine on the same application server
+## Bonita BPM Portal + Bonita BPM Engine on the same application server

 ![deploy1](images/images-6_0/poss_deploy1.png)

-deploy1

 This is the simplest deployment configuration.
 The BPM engine used is the one embedded in the webapp bonita.war.
 Using the pre-packaged Tomcat bundle is the easiest way to achieve this kind of deployment, but it is also possible to retrieve the `bonita.war` webapp provided in the **deploy.zip** and deploy it on another application server/servlet container.
 It is fast because the Bonita BPM Portal and the Bonita BPM Engine run on the same JVM and so there is no serialization and network overhead every time the Bonita BPM Portal calls the engine.